dinhomathias/Amc/Types-of-Handlers.md

 For more complex inputs you can employ the [`telegram.ext.MessageHandler`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.messagehandler.html) with [`telegram.ext.Filters.regex`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.filters.html#telegram.ext.filters.Filters.regex), which internally uses the `re`-module to match textual user input with a supplied pattern.

 Keep in mind that for extracting URLs, #Hashtags, @Mentions, and other Telegram entities, there's no need to parse them with a regex filter because the Bot API already sends them to us with every update.
-Refer to [this snippet](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Code-snippets#message-entities) to learn how to work with entities instead.
+Refer to [[this snippet|Code-snippets#message-entities]] to learn how to work with entities instead.

 This tutorial only covers some of the available handlers (for now).
 Refer to the documentation for all other types: https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.html#handlers